 After cautioning you against stereotypes and generalizations, it may seem a bit contradictory to suggest that because of the unique social and cultural milieu in the U.S., most Americans tend to be less reserved, less inhibited, and less restrained in their efforts to communicate friendliness and sociability.
-In some areas abroad, this outgoing manner (especially on the part of young women) can be grossly misinterpreted: a friendly smile and a warm "hello" on the streets of Rome could easily be interpreted by an Italian Lothario as something more than mere friendliness.
+In some areas abroad, this outgoing manner (especially on the part of young women) can be grossly misinterpreted: a friendly smile and a warm "hello" in some places easily be interpreted by a male as something more than mere friendliness.